 Intended for riders and bikes of ages, shapes and sizes the Garbage Run is for people who crave a real adventure but need to fit their dreams around the realities of modern life.
 “I'd ridden across the world on a 105cc Honda CT110, first from Sydney to London, then from New York to Alaska" Nathan explained, "Now married with bills, I still craved a bit of escape on the bike but didn't have the same time and money as I used to have”.

-The Garbage Run route barely touches a town or city, following beautiful back roads along the Devon and Cornwall coastline, then travels up through the Peak District, Derbyshire Dales and Cumbria.
+Nathan’s carefully planned 1450-mile route was superb, barely touching a town or city, it followed beautiful back roads along the Devon and Cornwall coastline, before traveling up through the Peak District, Derbyshire Dales and Cumbria.
 Then crossing the Highlands of Scotland, riding the North Coast 500, via Applecross and around the top to John o'Groats.

 “On the first Run there was some tough riding and some tough days” Nathan explained “but I think all the riders went away feeling more confident about what they could accomplish next, some planning trips overseas others keen to explore even further the backroads of the UK.
 It just goes to show you don't need a big bike.
 You don't need a lot of money.
 You don't even need to do it all in one go.
 Pick a weekend and go off and sample some of it.
 Do the rest another time”.

 ‘I did it because I got the all-clear!’

 ||David Martin, Derbi Terra Adventure 125